 The gravel bike is a relatively recent but extremely popular cycling development.
 The best in this category offer the perfect combination of on-road pace and off-road control.
 The challenge comes in picking the right model.

 That's where BestReviews can help.
 Our mission is to find out exactly what you get for your money and help you make the right buying decisions for your needs.

-If you’re ready to buy a gravel bike, our top recommendations in the matrix above deliver a great mix of performance and value.
+If you’re ready to buy a gravel bike, our top recommendations in the product list deliver a great mix of performance and value.
 For those who need more detailed help, we've compiled the following gravel bike shopping guide.

 Many cyclists spend a lot of their riding time on pavement.
 It's tempting to take that side track or follow that interesting trail, but a road bike just isn't built for it.
 Mountain bikes are great on really rough terrain, but the gears and riding position don't suit fast road use.